tjmisko/tjmisko.github.io/_projects/7-countdown-checklist.md

   - "all"
   - "software"
 ---
-* Used React to implement a clean, responsive, and minimalist user interface
+* Used React to implement a clean, responsive, and minimalist user interface displaying the task to be completed and the time to
-* Handled backend routing using Node.js
+* Deployed backend routing using Node.js
 * Implemented data persistence using MySQL connected to a local database